Rules of Behavior Governing the Use of Tacoma Public Library Facilities

 Enforcement: Any library staff member, security staff, or Tacoma Police Officer may intervene to stop prohibited activities and behaviors.

-Failure to comply with these rules may result in: 1) withdrawal of a person’s permission to remain on Library property; and/or 2) issuance of a Notice of Exclusion from Library property for a period of one day to one year, as provided in policies and procedures issued by the Director.
+Failure to comply with these rules may result in: 1) withdrawal of a person’s permission to remain on Library property; and/or 2) issuance of a Notice of Exclusion from Library property for a period of one day to one year, as provide in policies and procedures issued by the Director.

 A violation of law may also result in arrest and prosecution.
 Violation of law and/or these rules may also result in the restriction of Library privileges, including the use of Library computers and other equipment.
 Authorized personnel may base a Notice of Exclusion on personal observation or upon the sort of civilian reports that would ordinarily be relied upon by police officers in the determination of probable cause.